Workshop, tools & machines

 I have also made some of these tools myself for very specific tasks related to lute making.

 I use only the most basic machines to help build my instruments, and only in the first stages of construction.
-Their chief use is to cut large boards or plates into smaller, more manageable pieces, which then form the rough parts of the instruments.
+Their main use is to cut large boards or plates into smaller, more manageable pieces, which then form the rough parts of the instruments.
 A band saw is usually used for this task.
 Another essential machine is the lathe, which is used to make the pegs.